 Transforming Ontario's Health Care System

-Application templates are now available for the second annual Minister's Medal Honouring Excellence in Health Quality and Safety recognizing the excellent work that health care providers do every day.
-This medal will be awarded to one team of organizations and one individual champion who put patients in the centre of the circle of care and incorporate a focus on quality and safety into everything they do.
+The annual Minister's Medal Honouring Excellence in Health Quality and Safety recognizes the excellent work that health care providers do every day to put patients in the centre of the circle of care.

 The theme for the 2014 Minister's Medal is "Quality and Value by Design."
 In an increasingly constrained fiscal environment, initiatives that improve the health of Ontarians should be designed and delivered keeping value for quality of care in mind.
 In addition to collaboration and sustainable improvements in outcomes, this year's application criteria emphasize achieving greater value in the delivery of high-quality care.